NNPDF/pinecards/README.md

   - `initial_state_{1,2}`: The hadronic initial states of the grid, given as PDG ids, typically `2212` for protons, `-2212` for anti-protons, and so on.
+  - `lumi_id_types`: The meaning of the luminosities IDs in the definition of the luminosity function of a PineAPPL grid.
+This is set to `pdg_mc_ids` to signal they are PDG ids (with a possible exception of the gluon, for which `0` may be used).
   - `mg5amc_repo` and `mg5amc_revno`: The repository and revision number of the Madgraph5_aMC@NLO version that was used to generate the grid.
   - `pineappl_gitversion`: The PineAPPL version that was used to generate the